MingweiSamuel/riotapi-schema/src/data/README.md

 If a DTO is missing from one endpoint, it may be possible to find it in another endpoint.
 Which endpoints can "borrow" from which other endpoints are listed in `src/data/endpointSharedDtos.json`.
 The file is updated as needed.

+# `method404s.json`
+Methods that are reasonably likely to return 404s.

+# `methodParamEnums.json`
+Method parameters (URL and GET params, currently body is not considered (?)) to be annotated with `x-enum` values.

 # `regions.json`
 Temp https://github.com/RiotGames/developer-relations/issues/171